trek-view/basecamp/_posts/2022-09-16-injecting-camm-gpmd-telemetry-videos-part-3-mp4-structure-telemetry-trak.md

 <img class="img-fluid" src="/assets/images/blog/2022-09-16/stsd-box.gif" alt="stsd boxes" title="stsd boxes" />

 The exact format of the sample description table data element varies by media type.
 That is, in our case the `stsd` will differ depending on the standard, either GPMF or CAMM.
 You can see this clearly as for each telemetry type, the `stsd` container box contains two different nested boxes.

-Demonstrating using the earlier examples;
+The sample description table data element is fairly simple in terms of the data it contains.
+The table has four columns; size, data format, format reserved data, and reference index.

+In our case, they key column is data format, which is either `camm` or `gpmf` depending on the format.

+You will also notice that the `stsd` box has a nested box, either `camm` or `gpmf` depending on the datatype.

 ```
      │               ├── b'stsd' [8, 33]